 Fronto-temporal dementia pathway / recommendations

 We conducted a survey which showed that there is considerable variation in the manner of investigating suspected fronto-temporal dementia between different disciplines and localities.
-A consultant psychiatrist is producing recommendations for a fronto-temporal dementia pathway, in consultation with a group of psychiatrists, neurologists, psychologists and the third sector.
+A consultant psychiatrist has produced recommendations for a fronto-temporal dementia pathway, in consultation with a group of psychiatrists, neurologists, psychologists and the third sector.
 The aim of this work is to reduce variation in the pathway across the Oxford AHSN region, as well as reducing the time to diagnosis.
+Read the guideline here.

 Patient and carer quality of life

 The Dementia Clinical Network is collaborating with Professor Ray Fitzpatrick, Dr Caroline Potter and colleagues at Nuffield Department of Population Health, University of Oxford, in evaluating a questionnaire to assess patient and carer wellbeing.
 Ray Fitzpatrick and his team have previously developed a questionnaire for use by patients with long-term conditions (the Long-Term Conditions Questionnaire – LTCQ).
 The purpose of the new research is to determine the LTCQ’s suitability for use with people with cognitive impairment and their carers.
 This work is supported by the Oxford CLAHRC.